 Welcome to the OmniFaces Showcase application!

 Live examples of the OmniFaces components and utilities can be tried out here.
-Please check out the left side menu.
+Check out the left side menu for all of 'em!

 What is OmniFaces?